Running Windows? How to protect against the big ransomware attack

-SAN FRANCISCO - A fast-moving ransomware variant has infected thousands of computers in at least 74 countries.
+SAN FRANCISCO - A fast-moving ransomware variant has infected tens of thousands of computers in at least 112 countries.
+Though the initial infection was stopped by a quick-thinking security researcher, at least 452 variants on the malware currently infesting the internet.
 Here's what you should do to protect yourself.

 Patch